-- Attend a two day workshop hosted by World Education Services on "Practical Skills in International Credential Evaluation" - Attend a workshop hosted by Richard Steinecke "Fair Registration Practices & Procedures: A Training Session for Staff and Committee Members" - Orient staff who prepare applications regarding substantial equivalence based on a combination of academic qualifications and practical experience - Attend a workshop " Managing Cultural Differences" - Organize a staff retreat that focused on "Managing Cultural Differences" - Attend two interactive webinars "When is a Degree a Degree?
-Foreign Credential Evaluation", one hosted by Council on Licensure Enforcement and Regulation (CLEAR), and one hosted by World Education Services (WES) - Attend meetings with the registration staff from other Ontario regulators - Weekly meetings with evaluators - Attend the Annual Conference of Federation of Associations of Regulatory Boards (FARB) Attend the Annual conference of the National Organization for Competency Assurance (NOCA) - -Attend the Annual Education Conference and Annual Meeting of the Association of Social Work Boards (ASWB)
+- Attend a two day workshop hosted by World Education Services on "Practical Skills in International Credential Evaluation" - Attend a workshop hosted by Richard Steinecke "Fair Registration Practices & Procedures: A Training Session for Staff and Committee Members" - Orient staff who review applications regarding substantial equivalence based on a combination of academic qualifications and practical experience - Attend a workshop " Managing Cultural Differences" - Organize a staff retreat that focused on "Managing Cultural Differences" - Attend two interactive webinars "When is a Degree a Degree?
+Foreign Credential Evaluation", one hosted by Council on Licensure Enforcement and Regulation (CLEAR), and one hosted by World Education Services (WES) - Attend meetings with the registration staff from other Ontario regulators - Attend workshops and sessions organized by the Office of the Fairness Commissioner - Attend the Annual Conference of Federation of Associations of Regulatory Boards (FARB) - -Attend the Annual conference of the National ii. individuals who make registration decisions iii. individuals who make internal review or appeal decisions

+-Attend the Annual Education Conference and Annual Meeting of the Association of Social Work Boards (ASWB)